bezverec/scanmower/README.md

 # About
  Python refactor.
 Built from ground-up.
-Simpler, slower, bur more reliable.
+Simpler, slower, but more reliable.